miguelznunez/Grocery-List-Full-Stack-with-MySQL/README.md

-In order to get this application to run, you will need to follow the steps below.
+In order to get this application to run, you will need to follow these steps.

 1. Download the zip file or clone the repository.
 2. Create a .env file and paste the following code inside: